 Low blood sugar (glucose) levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ): If the fetus has been exposed to high glucose levels because the mother's diabetes was poorly controlled during pregnancy, the fetus has a high level of insulin.
 At the time of delivery, the placental supply of glucose is abruptly stopped, and the high level of insulin can rapidly drop the baby's blood sugar level, resulting in hypoglycemia.
 Hypoglycemia may cause no symptoms, but some babies are lethargic and limp and some are jittery and very excitable.
 Despite their large size, newborns of mothers with diabetes often do not feed well for the first few days.

-Lung problems: Lung development may be delayed in newborns whose mothers have diabetes, and the babies are at increased risk of respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more or transient tachypnea of the newborn Transient Tachypnea of the Newborn Transient tachypnea of the newborn is temporary difficulty with breathing and often low blood oxygen levels due to excessive fluid in the lungs after birth.
-This disorder can occur in premature... read more , even when they are not preterm.
+Lung problems: Lung development may be delayed in newborns whose mothers have diabetes, and the babies are at increased risk of respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more or transient tachypnea of the newborn Transient Tachypnea of the Newborn Transient tachypnea of the newborn is temporary rapid and sometimes labored breathing and often low blood oxygen levels due to excessive fluid in the lungs after birth.
+This disorder can occur... read more , even when they are not preterm.